under constructionUnder Construction!

 image

-The sticky monkey-flower gets the first part of its name because its leave are covered with a resin that helps the plant resist grazing by insects and also helps it resist desiccation.
+The sticky monkey-flower gets the first part of its name because its leaves are covered with a resin that helps the plant resist grazing by insects and also helps it resist desiccation.
 It gets the second part of its name because its flower looks a bit like a smiling monkey.

 image